Airport Security and the TSA

 Some international security checkpoints will confiscate or ask you to mail any additional batteries over the limit of 2 batteries per passenger.
 For more information, please consult the regulations of the country you are traveling to or from.

-Where can I read more about TSA regulations?
+Where can I read more about TSA battery regulations?

-For more information on traveling with batteries, please read the TSA's guide to Safe Travel with Batteries.
+For more information on traveling with batteries, please read our Lithium Battery Policy By Airline Guide or visit the TSA's Guide: Safe Travel with Batteries.